This post may contain affiliate links. Please see our disclosure policy for more details.

 I am highlighting just the ones that need further explanation.
 The complete list is in the recipe card below.

-- Flour - you can use all purpose, whole grain, or 1:1 gluten free baking flour.
+- Flour – Creates structure and a golden crust.
+You can use all-purpose, whole grain, or 1:1 gluten free baking flour.
 Chickpea flour also works well too.

-- Spices - I like to use a combination of cumin and oregano but feel free to use whatever you wish!
-You can also add in som fresh herbs!
+- Spices – I like to use a combination of cumin and oregano but feel free to use whatever you wish!
+You can also add in some fresh herbs!

 - Lemon juice – adds a lovely brightness.